-7.4.2 Recording instructions
+8.3.2 Recording instructions

 When a device deficiency is discovered, Part A of the clinical study complaint form shall be completed by the Investigator.
-The type of complaint shall be described and injury to the subject or user or unintended exposure to investigational product shall be reported as applicable.
-If an injury has occurred, an AE module or an SAE module/form shall be completed as applicable (refer to section 7.3).
+The type of complaint shall be described and injury to the subject or user or unintended exposure to study product shall be reported as applicable.
+If an injury has occurred, an AE or an SAE shall be recorded as applicable.
 If no SAE was experienced as a result of the device deficiency the Investigator shall assess whether or not the device deficiency could have led to an SAE if: